-On September 12, 2008, Governor Rick Perry requested a major disaster declaration due to Hurricane Ike.
-This event was of a severity and magnitude that the need for supplemental Federal assistance was determined to be necessary.
-For 34 counties, eleven of which are in the Trinity Region, this declaration made Individual Assistance funding available to affected individuals and households.
-This declaration also made the Public Assistance program available to State and eligible local governments and certain private nonprofit organizations on a cost-sharing basis.
-A total of 50 counties qualified for Public Assistance with 13 of those counties being within the Trinity Basin.
+On September 12, 2008, a DR was declared due to Hurricane Ike.
+This event had sustained winds of 110 mph upon landfall in Galveston Island making it a category two hurricane.
+Ike was of a severity and magnitude that the need for supplemental federal assistance was determined to be necessary.
+For 34 counties, 11 of which are in the Trinity Region, this declaration made IA funding available to affected individuals and households.
+This declaration also made the PA program available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis.
+A total of 50 counties qualified for PA with 13 of those counties being within the Trinity Region.